SW of Mount Robson

 Name officially adopted in 1963

 The name “Mount Chamberlin” was suggested by the 1949 mountaineering party of Sterling Brown Hendricks [1902–1981] and Andrew John Kauffman [1920–2002].
 “Chamberlin Peak” was adopted in 1963 by the British Columbia Geographical Names Office, as there was already a Mount Chamberlin, named in 1917 for the unrelated Edson Chamberlin, about 50 kilometres to the north near Mount Robson.

-Rollin Thomas Chamberlin (1881–1948) ascended Tête Creek in 1924, and made several climbs in that area of the Cariboo Mountains, including the first ascent of Mount Sir Wilfrid Laurier (called Mount Titan at the time).
+The name was submitted by Alpine Club of Canada [1906–] to recognize Rollin T. Chamberlin (1881–1948), geologist and mountaineer.
+Chamberlin ascended Tête Creek in 1924, and made several climbs in that area of the Cariboo Mountains, including the first ascent of Mount Sir Wilfrid Laurier (called Mount Titan at the time).
 Chamberlin, a professor of geology at the University of Chicago, was author of The Gases in Rocks.